Agent Requirements for ACA Sales

 Appointment Requirements

 You must obtain an appointment with the carriers whose products you are selling in the state that you are selling them in.
-A carrier appointment is the agreement that you are held liable for properly representing a carrier and their product.
+A carrier appointment is the agreement in which you are held liable for properly representing a carrier and their product.

 Ritter agents have access to Contract Now within the Ritter Platform, which simplifies the entire contracting process.
 If you haven’t already, sign up with Ritter for free and speak with your sales specialist to gain access to Contract Now!